Bondi Beach Cultural Landscape: History of Bondi Beach

 The implementation of the improvement scheme required the relocation of the Bondi Surf Bathers Life Saving Club house to a point 100 yd north to where the present building is situated.
 Subsequently, a new club house, designed by Ross & Rowe, architects, was opened in 1934.
 The building was extended in the 1970s and 1980s.
 The Bondi Surf Pavilion offered, in addition to surf sheds and dressing accommodation, Turkish and hot water baths, retail premises, entertainment in the ballroom, cabaret theatre, and auditorium and dining.
 Bathing costumes, towels, lockers, and dressing cubicles were available for hire.
 The ground floor of the building originally held two courtyards, one for men and one for women, with individual changing booths constructed in rows in each.
 Tunnels leading from each courtyard led underneath Marine Parade to a pair of concrete groynes opening onto the beach.
 Owing to the outbreak of war in the Pacific, the two concrete groynes leading from the pavilion onto the beach were demolished in 1942, and the park area was secured by barbed wire.

 In the post-World War II era, the Bondi Surf Pavilion experienced a decline as changes in bathing costumes (from heavy woollen costumes to nylon) eliminated the need for changing sheds.
 The rise in popularity of the motor car meant that individuals could visit any number of beaches; whereas in the pre-war years the Bondi tram ensured that Bondi Beach was a popular beach destination for the public.
 Although Bondi Surf Pavilion itself began to decline in its commercial prospects (Council reported an operating loss of (Pounds)17,000 for the year 1955), Bondi Beach itself was cemented in the national identity as the quintessential Australian beach, as evidenced by its selection as the location for the 1954 "Royal Command" Surf Carnival, held in the presence of Her Majesty the Queen and His Royal Highness the Duke of Edinburgh.
 In the 1950s and 1960s, the ground floor refreshment rooms were operated by lessees, while the main hall and auditorium were rarely used.
 In the 1970s, steps were taken to increase the community use of the pavilion.
 The theatre on the upper floor was officially opened by the Prime Minister, Gough Whitlam in 1975.

-Demolition of the change rooms, lockers, former Turkish baths, and courtyard took place in 1977 to 1978 in order to create a netball court, an art gallery, gymnasiums, an amphitheatre and other facilities as part of Waverley Council's cultural program.
+Demolition of the change rooms, lockers, former Turkish baths, and courtyard took place in 1977 to 1978 to create a netball court, an art gallery, gymnasiums, an amphitheatre and other facilities as part of Waverley Council's cultural program.
 The building was officially opened as the Bondi Surf Pavilion Community Centre in 1978 by the NSW Premier, Neville Wran.
 Bondi Surf Pavilion still continues to be a community cultural centre, housing a theatre, a gallery, rehearsal, meeting and function rooms.
 The external arcades, change rooms and toilets continue to be used by visitors to the beach.
 Many arts, cultural, and film festivals take place at the pavilion throughout the year.